Meet the Modern-Day Wilderness Warrior with the Soul of an Artist

 “The number one thing you can do to help defend the wild spirit of nature is to take care of yourself.
 Go outside.
 Take off your shoes.
 Feel the grass in your toes.
 Take a moment to observe the bird, or the flower, or the passing cloud and marvel that you are the eye of the living universe perceiving the thing of the living universe.
 You, yourself are the natural world.”

-Obi Kaufmann’s most recent book The State of Water, Understand California’s Most Precious Natural Resource comes out June 1, 2019.
+Obi Kaufmann’s most recent book The State of Water, Understand California’s Most Precious Natural Resource came out June 1, 2019.
 Follow Obi @coyotethunder.